uludag/nosql-biosets/readme.md

 # Project aim and summary

-We want to develop scripts for NoSQL indexing and querying of sample bioinformatics datasets.
+We want to develop scripts for NoSQL indexing and querying of selected reference bioinformatics datasets and data types.
 In the early stages of the project only indexing with Elasticsearch was supported.
 Later MongoDB support was implemented for all datasets already included in the project.
-For IntEnz, PubTator and HGNC datasets Neo4j or PostgresSQL support was added as the 3rd database option.
+For IntEnz, PubTator and HGNC datasets, Neo4j or PostgresSQL support was added as the 3rd database option.
-We are also working on saving selected networks in IntEnz and DrugBank datasets as  graph files;
-either the complete datasets by parsing the dataset source files, or selected subsets of the networks after the datasets has been indexed.

 ## Datasets supported